Nmap, Penetration Testing

 • Source sent RST packets to the destination

 Now figure out traffic for close port using stealth scan.
-When source sent SYN packet on the specific port then if the port is closed then the destination will reply by sending RST packet.
+If the source sends a SYN packet on the specific port, the port is closed.
+The destination replies by sending an RST packet.

 Type following NMAP command for TCP scan as well as start Wireshark on another hand to capture the sent Packet.